UnityRPG/4-Finished-Demo/README.md

 2. Keep your code close to compilation
 3. Provide new getter methods as needed
 4. Know when to stop and commit your work!

+### 23 Recap And Review When Tired
+1. Beeminder is a useful tool for accountability
+2. When you're tired you can still move forward
+3. How to recover Scriptable Objects that you can't inspect
+4. A strategy on handling `todo` tags in code.